Sherlock Holmes Consulting Detective Review

 • The writing is fantastic.
 We’ve played through four of the cases so far and each one kept us on the edge of our seats.
 I could see all of them working well as TV episodes.

 • I like that clues can pop up just about anywhere.
-This is really cool because often you’ll work hard as a group to come up with a direction you should go and usually you’ll find something useful wherever you end up going.
+This is cool because often you’ll work hard as a group to come up with a direction you should go and usually you’ll find something useful wherever you end up going.

 • This might sound weird, but I think it’s great that Sherlock ends up beating most people who play this game.
 Sherlock is the consulting detective and smarter than most, so it makes sense that he knows which leads to chase and can usually crush your team’s score.